-- A hematoma refers to a collection of blood that can form under the vaginal tissues due to bleeding from the surfaces that have been sewn together.
+- Hematoma.
+This is a collection of blood that can form under the vaginal tissues due to bleeding from the surfaces that have been sewn together.
 This can cause pain and heavier, more prolonged bleeding than expected.
 A hematoma can also become infected.
 Most hematomas will resolve by themselves.
-Rarely you may have to have another operation so that the stitches can be opened to allow a hematoma to drain. - Constipation is a common short term problem and your doctor may prescribe stool softeners or laxatives for this.
-You should try to maintain a high fiber diet and drink plenty of fluids to help as well. - Bladder and bowel injury are rare complications of vaginal prolapse surgery.
+Rarely you may have to have another operation so that the stitches can be opened to allow a hematoma to drain - Constipation.
+This is a common short-term problem and your doctor may prescribe stool softeners or laxatives for this.
+You should try to maintain a high fiber diet and drink plenty of fluids to help as well. - Bladder and bowel injury.
+These are rare complications of vaginal prolapse surgery.